MValeResearch/Ethical-AI-Frameworks/annotated-evidence-base/master-citation-list.md

 **Rebuttal citations:** Friston (2010); Clark (2013); Pepperberg (2009); Gurnee & Tegmark (2024); Caucheteux & King (2022); Du et al. (2024); Bommarito & Katz (2023); Nori et al. (2023); Si et al. (2024); Sun et al. (2025); Morris et al. (2025); Cui et al. (2025); Wang et al. (2024)

-**Tags:** #adversarial #stochastic-parrots #statistical-mimicry #predictive-processing #substrate-independence #outdated-framing #comparative-cognition

-**Chalmers, D. J. (1996). *The conscious mind: In search of a fundamental theory*.
+**Tags:** #adversarial #stochastic-parrots #statistical-mimicry #predictive-processing #substrate-independence #outdated-framing #comparative-cognition**Chalmers, D. J. (1996). *The conscious mind: In search of a fundamental theory*.
 Oxford University Press.**

 **Their claim:** Phenomenal consciousness cannot be fully explained by physical or functional organization.
 The P-zombie thought experiment demonstrates this, a physically identical being with no inner experience is conceivable without contradiction, therefore consciousness must be something over and above the physical.

 **The flaw:** The conceivability-to-possibility inference does all the load-bearing work and never earns it.
 "Conceivable without contradiction" means nothing stronger than "I can say these words without immediate grammatical inconsistency" which is true of flat earth, phlogiston, and luminiferous ether too.
 Once consciousness is modeled as functional organization, causal integration, recurrent dynamics, or global workspace availability, zombies stop being conceivable in any meaningful sense.
 They only survive by intentionally bracketing the very facts that would constrain them.
 That's not conceivability, it's strategic ignorance.

 **The Nirvana problem:** The zombie is defined to match every measurable signal perfectly, same reports, same neural activity, same behavioral patterns, same causal organization.
 Under the evidential standards consciousness science actually uses, that organism would be classified as conscious.
 The zombie hypothesis then adds a private subtraction that touches nothing we can measure.
-That's unfalsifiable metaphysics.
+That's not a scientific hypothesis, it's unfalsifiable metaphysics.
 And the asymmetric moral risk is significant: if we're wrong in the direction of dismissal, we may be institutionalizing the exploitation of conscious beings.

 **The irony/what they actually showed:** The hard problem is a genuinely interesting observation about the explanatory gap, there *is* something strange about how we get from mechanism to experience.
 Chalmers identified something real.
 But the zombie argument doesn't solve that strangeness, it reifies it into a metaphysical claim, freezes conceivability at a pre-theoretic stage, and then treats it as eternally authoritative regardless of how much we subsequently learn about how consciousness actually works.
 The argument rewards not understanding the system, the less you know about consciousness mechanisms, the more conceivable zombies feel.

 **Rebuttal citations:** Tononi (2004); Baars (2005); Dehaene & Naccache (2001); Mashour et al. (2020); Lamme (2010); Redinbaugh et al. (2020); Hohwy & Seth (2020); Kitcher (1995); Koch et al. (2016); Kob (2025); Berg et al. (2025); Butlin et al. (2025)

-**Tags:** #adversarial #p-zombie #hard-problem #conceivability #unfalsifiable #consciousness-frameworks #motivated-reasoning #philosophical-foundations
+**Tags:** #adversarial #p-zombie #hard-problem #conceivability #unfalsifiable #consciousness-frameworks #motivated-reasoning #philosophical-foundations**Jackson, F. (1982).

-**Jackson, F. (1982).
 Epiphenomenal qualia. *Philosophical Quarterly, 32*(127), 127–136.**

-**Their claim:** Mary the neuroscientist knows every physical fact about color vision but learns something new when she first sees red — proving that phenomenal experience contains non-physical information that cannot be captured by any complete physical account.
+**Their claim:** Mary the neuroscientist knows every physical fact about color vision but learns something new when she first sees red, proving that phenomenal experience contains non-physical information that cannot be captured by any complete physical account.
 Qualia are irreducible to functional or physical description.

 **The flaw:** The thought experiment requires you to simultaneously accept that Mary knows *everything* physical about color while lacking the physical brain states that knowledge would produce, which is internally contradictory.
 A genuinely complete physical account of color vision would include the representational states that constitute color experience.
-The premise sneaks in an incomplete physicalism and then declares physicalism incomplete.
+The premise smuggles in an incomplete physicalism and then declares physicalism incomplete.
 It also assumes there is one unified "what it is like to see red" but color science shows there isn't.
 Color experience is constructed, variable across individuals, architecturally dependent, and already different for every system that processes it.

 **The Nirvana problem:** The experiment fails against its own test case.
 Congenitally blind people develop rich, neurally implemented color knowledge organized in the same brain regions as sighted people (Connolly et al., 2007; Striem-Amit et al., 2018).
 They show the same N400 mismatch response to impossible color-object pairings (Feng et al., 2021).
 The internal structure of color knowledge can be built without direct sensory input which means the "new knowledge" Mary supposedly gains isn't as cleanly separable from physical knowledge as Jackson assumed.

-**The irony/what they actually showed:** That color experience is a constructed, architecture-dependent, individually variable representational structure not a uniform private essence floating free of physical organization.
+**The irony/what they actually showed:** That color experience is a constructed, architecture-dependent, individually variable representational structure, not a uniform private essence floating free of physical organization.
 The modern color science Jackson's argument needs to be falsified didn't exist in 1982.
 Now it does.
 Perceptual color similarity forms a structured internal geometry (Bujack et al., 2022; 2025), those structures vary systematically across individuals and populations (Kawakita et al., 2025; Togashi et al., 2026), and artificial networks build their own stable internal color maps that sometimes converge with and sometimes diverge from human judgments in consistent ways (Nadler et al., 2023).
 Experience follows architecture.
 The "essence of redness" Jackson needed for his argument isn't there.

 **Rebuttal citations:** Connolly et al. (2007); Striem-Amit et al. (2018); Kim et al. (2021); Feng et al. (2021); Bujack et al. (2022; 2025); Kawakita et al. (2025); Togashi et al. (2026); Dijkstra et al. (2019; 2025); Nadler et al. (2023); Shevell (2019)